camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/amazon-dynamodb.md

 To use the **Amazon DynamoDB Connector**, you need to have an AWS account with an access key and secret key to access DynamoDB, as well as a region where your DynamoDB instance is located.
 You can create an account and obtain the access and secret keys from the [AWS Console](https://aws.amazon.com/console/).

 :::note
-We recommend using Camunda secrets to store credentials so you don't expose sensitive information directly from the process.
+Use Camunda secrets to store credentials so you don't expose sensitive information directly from the process.
 Refer to [managing secrets](/components/console/manage-clusters/manage-secrets.md) to learn more.
 :::

 ## Create an Amazon DynamoDB Connector task